azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 ![Update LA Connection String](../Images/13_TSS_OrgPolicy_PBI_OrgMetadata_LA_4.png)

-[a4] Repeat this operation for SubscriptionInv, BaselineControlsInv, ControlResults, ResourceInvInfo, RBAC summary, and SubscriptionComplianceLast7days data tables.
+[a4] Repeat this operation for SubscriptionInvLA, SubscriptionComplianceLast7daysLA, BaselineControlsInvLA, ControlResultsLA, ResourceInvInfoLA, and RBACSummaryLA data tables.

 [a5] Click on "Close and Apply".